 - Sweet wines shine in many of the Anjou appellations.
 All are crafted from Chenin Blanc and some are influenced by Botrytis cinerea or “noble rot” lending a sensual honeyed, nutty nuance to the nectar.
 Anjou Côteaux de la Loire AOP is the overall regional designation for sweet wines and there are a group of select vineyards found in the Layon area which include:

-- Coteaux de L’Aubance AOP 395 acres (160 ha) Lighter and more airy style of sweet wines compared to those of Bonnezeaux and Quarts de Chaume.
+- Coteaux de L’Aubance AOP 395 acres (160 ha) lighter and more airy style of sweet wines when compared to those of Bonnezeaux and Quarts de Chaume

 - Anjou Mousseux AOP